 Kevin has extensive experience with spiritual issues and can integrate Christian principles into therapy for those who desire a religious perspective.

 Brianna earned her Master's degree in Marriage and Family Therapy at Syracuse University.
 She has experience working with individuals, couples, and families.
 Her experience includes working with clients experiencing LGBTQ issues, transitioning for transgender folks, anxiety, depression, anger, and intimacy issues.
 Brianna provides safe space and holistic care, and is warm and caring in the therapy room.
 Brianna considers our family systems and multigenerational patterns foundational in treatment, and uses client/therapist collaboration to reach identified goals.

-Kristin Ressel is completing her Masters in Marriage and Family Therapy at Syracuse University.
+Kristin Ressel completed her Masters in Marriage and Family Therapy at Syracuse University.
 She has experience working with individuals, couples, and families dealing with a variety of difficult situations.
 She works collaboratively with her clients to create a comforting space for positive growth.
 Kristin uses an integrated approach to therapy, incorporating narrative and experiential approaches.
 She is pursuing a certificate of advanced study in trauma and training in non-directive play therapy for children ages 3-10.
 Her experience also includes working with LGBT+ clients and their families and transgender folks at various stages throughout the process of their transitions.